taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 #### Setting default version and modules

 Administrator can set default interpreter version and extensions for all users.
 All file operations are actually done by CageFS.
-CageFS takes settings from <span class="notranslate">  /etc/cl.selector/defaults.cfg. </span> Currently the <span class="notranslate"> /etc/cl.selector/defaults.cfg </span> is created and handled by <span class="notranslate"> CloudLinux OS Shared PHP Selector </span> scripts.
+CageFS takes settings from <span class="notranslate">  /etc/cl.selector/defaults.cfg. </span> Currently the <span class="notranslate"> /etc/cl.selector/defaults.cfg </span> is created and handled by <span class="notranslate"> CloudLinux OS PHP Selector </span> scripts.
 It has the following format:
 <div class="notranslate">

 ```